-This paper will be updated and expanded as more information is published and new issues emerge.
+This paper will be updated as more information is published, and new issues emerge.

-For more briefings on Brexit, visit the relevant page on the Parliament website.
+For more briefings on Brexit, visit the House of Commons Library Brexit portal.

 If you have a Parliamentary email account you can find a selection of articles and reports about Brexit and transport by following this link.